gatewayapps/avatar-capture-ios/README.md

 - Swap cameras from front facing to rear and vice versa
 - Choose a photo from the iPhone library

+## Plans
+- allow more flexibility in where buttons are positioned
+- add custom elements/subviews
+- Change/choose shape of avatar profile

 ## Getting Started
 Getting started with AvatarCapture is super easy!